 Freedom alone can’t transfer points into much more lucrative airline/hotel/train currencies, but if you or your spouse has a Sapphire Preferred or Ink Plus card then you can transfer points from Freedom to one of those cards and from there to your favorite travel currency.
 You can read at the end of this post which currencies they can transfer to and why those points are much more valuable than just taking cash back.
 The Freedom card can also keep your points alive for free if you do close one of those cards.

 The value of the points will be based on where you use them, but if you use those points for a trip worth where they are worth 2 cents each then you’ll have effectively earned 20-22% back on those “10 point categories.”
 The sky is the limit of the value of airline miles as they aren’t tied to the cost of a ticket.
 That’s good for people in the know and bad for those who are not.
-1 mile can be worth 0.25 cents or it can be worth 25 cents, it all just depends on how you use them!Amazon offers free shipping with $25+ orders or get free 2nd day shipping on all orders with a free trial of Amazon Prime.
+1 mile can be worth 0.25 cents or it can be worth 25 cents, it all just depends on how you use them!Amazon offers free shipping with $25+ orders or get free 1 day shipping on all orders with a a free trial of Amazon Prime.
 A prime trial is also free with Amazon Family (which also gets you up to 20% off diapers among other benefits) or Amazon Student.
-EBT Cardholders can save on Prime Membership here.
+EBT/Medicaid Cardholders can save on Prime Membership save on Prime Membership here.